Police responding to report of an armed man at NY hospital

 BRONXVILLE, N.Y. – Police are investigating a report of an armed man at a hospital north of Manhattan.

 A woman who answered the phone in the admissions office at NewYork-Presbyterian Lawrence Hospital in Bronxville at about 9:30 p.m.
 Sunday confirmed the hospital was on lockdown.
-The person would not give her name.
-She said she hadn't heard or seen anything and was just waiting.

 Police told NBC 4 New York they were investigating a report of a man with a gun.
-A dispatcher at the Bronxville police described it as an "ongoing situation."
+Westchester County police says no victims or suspects have been found and police were checking security footage.

+The hospital tweeted that they were continuing to gather details and urged people not to come to the hospital unless it was an emergency.

-Numerous police and emergency vehicles with their lights flashing were seen outside the hospital in Westchester County, just outside of New York City.
+Dozens of police and emergency vehicles, including SWAT teams, were seen outside the hospital in Westchester County, just outside of New York City.